The Truth About Oregon Workers' Compensation Claims

 My claim was closed recently.
 What are my options?

-Just like the term describes, when your claim is closed, you are no longer eligible for certain benefits.
-Insurers often incorrectly close claims, and you may be losing valuable benefits.
+Just like the term describes, when your claim is closed, benefits stop.
+Insurers often incorrectly close claims, and you may be losing benefits, or not getting what you deserve for permanent work restrictions.

 Whether your claim is accepted or denied, you may have questions.
 Contact us.
 We work with injured workers every day, and can help you know where to stand.